Apple AirPods Pro review (early verdict): noise cancelling and great sound redefine AirPods

 • UK: Buy AirPods Pro for £249.
 They ship from October 30

-AirPods Pro cost £249/$249, which is a notable premium over the £159/$159 you'll pay for the cheapest set of original AirPods, but doesn't seem like a big leap from the £199/$199 AirPods with wireless charging case.
+AirPods Pro cost £249/$249, which is a notable premium over the £159/$159 you'll pay for the cheapest set of original AirPods, but doesn't seem like a big leap from the £199/$199 AirPods with wireless charging case, given all the extra features.
 The AirPods Pro, as noted, come with wireless charging as standard.

 AirPods Pro are available to buy from October 30 2019.
 If you're thinking of buying a pair, it might be wise to get in early.
 We expect AirPods Pro to be massively popular, and while we're sure Apple will be pulling double-duty to make sure there are enough in the shops before Christmas, you might not want to leave that to fate.